NikiTikik/Ansible_Udemy/README.md

 # Ansible_course
-This is almost best-practice ansible role playbook from Udemy course, (author of the most part of repo - Anton Larichev), It was rewritten complitely by me with amendments to my case and environment.
+This is almost best-practice ansible role playbook from Udemy course, (author of the most part of repo - Anton Larichev), It was rewritten complitly by me with amendments to my case and environment.